-In this guide, we talk about this important feature.
-We also show you the appropriate times to use overdrive and when to turn it off.
-We also help you understand if using overdrive or turning it off might be dangerous to your vehicle.
+In this guide, I talk about this important feature.
+I show you the appropriate times to use overdrive and when to turn it off.
+I also help you understand if using overdrive or turning it off might be dangerous to your vehicle.

 What Does O/D Off Mean In A Car?